Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 === "Taipy Studio/TOML configuration"

-        - Recreate the config of the previous step but change the task accordingly.
+        - Recreate the config of the previous step but change the task accordingly with a new input Data Node (_month_).
         - Add the frequency property for the scenario and put "MONTHLY:FREQUENCY" (DAYLY, WEEKLY, MONTHLY, YEARLY)
         - Load the new configuration in the code